mrezamostafavi/mrezamostafavi/README.md

 - 👋 Hi, I’m @mrezamostafavi
-- 👀 I’m interested in EEG signal processing, machine/deep learning, and neuroscience
+- 👀 I’m interested in Image Processing and EEG signal processing, machine/deep learning, and neuroscience.
 - 🌱 I’m currently Ph.D. student in Electrical Engineering at USASK
 - 💞️ I’m looking to collaborate on ML or DL projects related to Imgae processing and EEG signal processing or classification
 - 📫 How to reach me: Linkedin -> https://www.linkedin.com/in/mohammadreza-mostafavi/ or Gmail -> mrezamostafavi98@gmail.com